clojurists-together/clojuriststogether.org/content/news/2024/Sept. Oct. 2023 Long Term Project Updates.md

 ---
 <br>

-Thanks to our 11 long-term developers for reporting on this amazing body of work.
-This is the 5th report for 2023 - with one more to come around the new year.
+Thanks to our 2023 long-term developers for this amazing body of work.
+This is the 5th report of the year - with one more to come around the new year.
+(Projects listed are only some of what they are covering in this post).

 [Bozhidar Batsov:](#bozhidar-batsov) CIDER/REPL
 [Michiel Borkent:](#michiel-borkent) clj-kondo,babashka, squint, neil, CLI,clojure-mode, and more..